tobilg/marathon-event-bus-client/README.md

 ### Example code

 For a complete example, have a look at [examples/example.js](examples/example.js).
+Also, for a "real-life example", you can refer to [marathon-slack](https://github.com/tobilg/marathon-slack).

 ```javascript
 // Use the MarathonEventBusClient